 A highlight from the tasting was a 1959 Salon: “intoxicating, with notes of dark peppermint chocolate and creamy mousse, but which needed time in the glass to draw out its magic.”
 Other stars included an exquisite bottle of Bollinger R.D., a freshly disgorged, “revelatory” magnum of Henriot Cuvée des Enchanteleurs, and a limey, zesty bottle of Dom Perignon Oenotheque.
 To finish there was a magnum of Moet direct from the Maison, which Peter says had “an almost insane level of youthfulness.
 So primary, so fruity, with notes of celery and that textbook gunsmoke reduction.”

-Can low-acidity Champagnes age well?
+So, can low-acidity Champagne vintages age well?
 “Yes, they can,” says Peter, “and 1959 is proof.”
-And while there will certainly be plenty more lower acidity years to come in the Champagne region, this once in a lifetime tasting was a rare insight into how new wines might hold their freshness, to be marvelled at and enjoyed in decades to come.
+Our changing climate means that there will certainly be plenty more lower acidity years to come in the Champagne region, and this once in a lifetime tasting was a rare insight into how new wines might hold their freshness, to be marvelled at and enjoyed in decades to come.

 Embark on a journey through the sublime world of fine wine and rare spirits with the Chelsea Vintners team.
 Explore our favourite stories, discover our dream wines and spirits, and gather inspiration for your own collection.